rmulvey/bridgepoint/doc-bridgepoint/notes/4896_scoped_enum/4896_scoped_enum.dnt.md

 5.3 Options
 5.3.1 Introduce an "path-spec" to the OAL grammar
-A full-qualifed path to the referenced data-type could be included by the user in OAL to specify which data-type they wisj to refer to.
+A full-qualifed path to the referenced data-type could be included by the user in OAL to specify which data-type they wish to refer to.
 It is observed that the "data-type chooser" does this when allowing the user to select a "user data type" to assign to an element.
 OAL grammer could be modifed to intriduce such a path that could be specified in the grammar.

+Such a path should consider that duplicates may exist outside the current model when inter-project references are enabled, and must account for this.

 5.3.2 Use the "closest" match
 Modify PE_PE::collectVisibleElementsForName and introduce a "search depth".
 Since PE_PE::collectVisibleElementsForName is essentially a recursive-decent search, this "search depth" would allow the parser to know which duplicate name (if there was a duplicate) is the "closest" in scope to the OAL Action body.
 In the case of a duplicate name, the "closest to the action body" when searching "out" would be used.
 If the search resulted in multiple matches with an equal "search depth" then it would still be considered a duplicate.

 5.4 Design Choice
-The "closest match" [5.3.2] is the choice selected.
-While enhancing the OAL grammer for scoping may be something done in the future [2.5](#2.5), it is not necessary for this task.
+The "closest match" [5.3.2] is the simpliest option.
+However, with this option the user is NOT allowed to select a type when there are duplicates, instead the user is forced to use the "closest".
+Of course in the situation where there are duplicates at the "same level" in this approach, the duplicate error would remain.
+The fact that the user is not allowed to specify which visibile data type to use when there are duplicates does not satisfy requirement [3], and therefore this option shall not be used.
+Option [5.3.1], introducing a path-spec to the OAL grammar shall be used.

 ### 6. Design

-This shall be done in the implementation note that follows.

 ### 7. Design Comments